danielsteman/web-rs/articles/blog15.md

 % id: 15
 % title: Concurrent data retrieval

-Data retrieval is often input/output [(I/O) bound](https://en.wikipedia.org/wiki/I/O_bound), which means that the speed at which one can retrieve data is often bound to the speed of the system providing the data.
-Sending a request to a service that provides data doesn't require a lot of resources on the client side, but might require significantly more resources on the service side, as it needs to get data from a database, for example.
-The request itself also needs time to travel from the client to the service.

-Up until now I have created a number of data connectors that pull data from other systems into a data lake, where it can be analysed.
-Recently I created one that gets to the I/O bound of the subsystem it is pulling data from.
-This was only possible with concurrency.

-I'm building these connectors in Python, so I started reading the docs on [`asyncio`](https://docs.python.org/3/library/asyncio.html), which is the implementation of coroutines in the Python ecosystem.
+In data intensive applications, especially on the consumer side, many processes are [I/O bound](https://en.wikipedia.org/wiki/I/O_bound).
+What you see a lot with machine learning model inference services is that they receive requests with bodies of data, but require additional data.
+To get the additional data, a request to another application needs to be made and this takes time.
+The request is sent to the other application and while the request is processed and answered, the requesting application is idle.
+Since most applications I'm currently working on are written in Python, I started reading the docs on [`asyncio`](https://docs.python.org/3/library/asyncio.html), the implementation of coroutines in the Python ecosystem.
 It uses the `async` and `await` syntax to submit tasks to the [event loop](https://docs.python.org/3/library/asyncio-eventloop.html), which runs on a single thread.
 That's right, async Python code runs concurrently and not in parallel, which can be confusing at first but it's important to [understand the difference](https://stackoverflow.com/questions/1050222/what-is-the-difference-between-concurrency-and-parallelism).
 Before showing an example of concurrent data retrieval, let's go back to the origin.

 ## Iterators